thinkle/gourmet/.github/ISSUE_TEMPLATE.md

 ### Current Behavior
 <!--- If suggesting a change/improvement, explain the difference from current behavior -->
 <!--- If describing a bug:
-      - tell us what happens instead of the expected behavior
+      - tell us what happens instead of the expected behavior.
-      - paste any error messages seen on the console or in the Exaile log file -->
+      - paste any error messages seen on the console.
+-->

 ### Possible Solution